 St. Leo’s is required by the Bishop to ensure and testify that each participant is adequately prepared to receive the sacraments.
 In order to do so, there must be an objective way of evaluating each student.
-This will be done through four means: class participation, assignments, weekly quizzes, and meeting with the instructor and the Director of Religious Education.
+This will be done through four means: class participation, assignments, weekly quizzes, and meeting with the instructor and the clergy of St. Leo the Great.

 To complete this course, a student needs to collect at least 424 points (80 percent).
 The following is how all activities are weighed: